redhousestudio/redhousestudio.github.io/_projects/project1911-Hania.md

   - img: label-image-gondwana-thumb.png
 ---

 Leaving is the first single of the new album "Home" that we mixed in my studio.
 Hania took some bold steps in new musical territories.
-The album has many new Hania flavours that you will love.
+The album has many new Hania-flowing-flavours that you will love.
+Here's one:

 <iframe width="100%" height="300" src="https://www.youtube.com/embed/E_5vYiLLh8k?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>